 Contributing to recommendations for progression

-Recommendations for progression are made by the practice assessor and academic assessor working together.
-Further information will be provided on the practice and academic assessor roles, and how they make recommendations for assessment, in the coming months.
+Recommendations for progression are made by the nominated practice assessor and academic assessor working together.

 Contributing to student assessments can take different forms depending on the role of the practice supervisor in student learning, the stage of learning, student competence, and other considerations.
 It can include: